 It’s possible to get stuck in an endless loop trying to get help from an AI, when all you really need is a human who can think objectively.

-Particularly for larger organizations with big workforces, automatable processes are necessary to scale.
+Particularly for larger organisations with big workforces, automatable processes are necessary to scale.
 Automation’s single purpose is to let technology perform repetitive tasks, freeing up time for your people to focus on more important tasks that allow humans to do what they do best: working with creativity, empathy and critical thinking.
 In other words, providing a personal touch, which means a better customer experience.

 Automation can be highly customised so that each cog triggers a cascade of communications and functions, designed to streamline customer messaging with back-end business functions to achieve the desired result.